BA (Hons) Events Management

-- You will obtain the academic and practical skills you will need to progress in the exciting and vibrant events industry
+- You'll get all the academic and practical skills you'll need to progress in the exciting and vibrant events industry.

-- Tuition staff are available to see you on a daily basis, and we pride ourselves on treating students as individuals within our close knit community
+- In comparison to other Events courses we are able to see all our students on a daily basis and pride ourselves on treating students as individuals within our close-knit community.

-- You will be fully supported by your personal tutor throughout your course
+- You get support from your personal tutor throughout your course.

 You can also study this course as a Two Year degree.

 Start date: September

 Course length: Full time: Three-four years (including an optional placement year).
 Part time: four-six years.
 If you already have a HND or foundation degree, you can apply for the final year of this course to top up to an honours degree.